Rsemane/Connecting-Securely-to-AKS-Private-Cluster/Deployment.md

 ![Create Private AKS Cluster](images/Create%20Kubernetes%20cluster%20-%202.png)

-4. Enable Private Cluster
+4. Enable Private Access
 In the Networking tab:

-[x] Check Enable private cluster
+- [x] Check Enable private cluster
-[x] You can choose to Bring your own Azure Virtual Network if created before.
+- [x] You can choose to Bring your own Azure Virtual Network if created before.
 If not you can keep it unchecked, a new Azure Virtual Network will be created.
-[x]Optionally configure DNS name prefix or leave it to be auto-created.
+- [x] Optionally configure DNS name prefix or leave it to be auto-created.
-[x]Review + Create
+- [x] Review + Create

 ![Create Private AKS Cluster](images/Create%20Kubernetes%20cluster%20-%203.png)